-Appendix D: Loading the App on a Windows Tablet PC
+Appendix G: Loading the App on a Windows Tablet PC

-The UtilityScan Panasonic G2 application is not recommended for download to any Windows tablet PC except for models sold with our UtilityScan antenna.
-This is due to application scaling issues and hardware variations in different tablets.
+The GS Series application is not recommended for download to any Windows tablet PC except for models sold with our GS Series antennas.
+The main reasons for this are application scaling issues and hardware variations in different tablets.
 The buttons and window may appear distorted on a different tablet, or functionality/performance will be impaired on tablets with inadequate specifications.

 However, if you have your own Windows tablet and would like to download it, do so at your own risk.
-The executable can be found on our website, www.geophysical.com:
+The executable can be found on our website: